-- be suitably qualified and trained - maintain the necessary knowledge and skills that enable them to provide good clinical care - comply with the professional development requirements of the relevant professional organisation, regardless of whether the individual is a member of the organisation - comply with the code of conduct of the relevant professional organisation, regardless of whether the individual is a member of the organisation - · work within their scope of practice and competencies - meet supervision requirements.
+- · be suitably qualified and trained - · maintain the necessary knowledge and skills that enable them to provide good clinical care - comply with the professional development requirements of the relevant professional organisation, regardless of whether the individual is a member of the organisation - comply with the code of conduct of the relevant professional organisation, regardless of whether the individual is a member of the organisation - · work within their scope of practice and competencies - · meet supervision requirements.

-The Aged Care Quality Standards Factsheet 1 Introduction to clinical governance outlines RACF responsibilities for checking the registration of visiting practitioners.
-(50)
+The Aged Care Quality and Safety Commission's Factsheet 1: Introduction to clinical governance outlines RACF responsibilities for checking the registration of visiting practitioners.50

-Registration, credentialing and Continuing Professional Development (CPD)
+Registration, credentialing and continuing professional development (CPD)

-Health practitioners have the responsibility to maintain their relevant national registrations, provide proof of their credentialing, and comply with their ongoing CPD requirements.
+Health practitioners have the responsibility to maintain their relevant national registrations, provide proof of their credentialing and comply with their ongoing CPD requirements.